qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

           :width: 25 em
           :align: center

-          Output is a quadrilateral shaped MultiPolygon
+          Output is a shaped MultiPolygon

      - | Algorithm creates one new feature as MultiPolygon with one part, with all attributes from source feature.
        |